TheLastCylon/ecosystem/documentation/queueds/queued_endpoints.md

-# Queued endpoints, what they are for and how they work.
+# Queued endpoints, what they are for.

 ---
 ## What they are for.

-It doesn't happen often, especially not in the context of web-development, but there are cases in which you want your application to be able to receive messages as fast as possible, and process them when there is time to do so.
+It doesn't happen often in the context of web-development.
+But with distributed systems, there are often cases where you want your application to be able to receive messages as fast as possible, and process them when there is time to do so.

 Of course, in terms of computing, one second is a rather long time.
 So it might be better to explain this with a less abstract example: